C2DH/ranketwo-submissions/README.md

 # ranke-two submissions repository

 This repository was created to centralize and document the process of lessons submissions, the lessons peer reviewing, and the preparation of the storyboards of the video animations of the lessons.

+For any query, please contact Sofia Papastamkou or open an issue.